 The upmarket double-decker allows for elevated glimpses of grand palaces.
 Golden temples drift by underneath the maze of power lines.
 Westerner guilt descends as we wind our way above the city’s footpaths in air-conditioned comfort.

-Neat pork wontons and juicy chicken skewers sit atop tiny white dishes.
-The high tea tray groans with savoury bites and sweet delights.
+Neat pork wontons and juicy chicken skewers sit atop small white plates.
+The high tea tray is struggling under the weight of so many savoury bites and sweet delights.
 Another dish holds delicate, flower-shaped dumplings and rainbow-coloured tiny ‘fruits’.
 Coconut and pandan jellies ‘wibble wobble’ ever so gently as the wheels of the bus…

 Candy Floss Street